-The U.S. (Alaska), Japan and Russian are the major producers of Atka mackerel.
-5 Typically, approximately 90% of the Alaska caught Atka mackerel production value comes from head-and-gut (H&G) products, the remainder is mostly sold as whole fish (Table 17B-1).
+The U.S. (Alaska), Japan and Russian are the major producers of Atka mackerel.5 Typically, approximately 90% of the Alaska caught Atka mackerel production value is processed as head-and-gut (H&G) products, the remainder is mostly sold as whole fish (Table 1).
+In 2019 99% of the catch was processed as H&G as whole fish production dropped off.
 Virtually all of Alaska's Atka mackerel production is exported, mostly to Asian markets.
-In Asia it undergoes secondary processing into products like surimi, salted-and-split and other consumable product forms (Table 17B-22).
-Industry report that the domestic market is minimal and data indicate U.S. imports are approximately 0.1% of global production.
-The upward trend in first-wholesale and export prices have been influenced by international factors.
-In particular, global supply of Atka mackerel has been in decline because of substantial decreases in catch volume in Japan.
-Global production dropped from an average of 226 thousand t during 2008-2012 to an average of 108 thousand t during 2015-2017 (Table 17B-2).
-The reductions in international supply mean that the U.S. has captured a larger share of global production in recent years relative to the 2008-2012 average (Table 17B-2).
-The global supply reductions have put upward pressure on the price which is reflected in the higher price after 2011.
-Additionally, the opening of previously restricted areas in the Aleutian Islands has given industry more access to larger fish which yield a higher price per pound in the market.
-The increased price of Atka mackerel in recent years has helped to increase first-wholesale value which is currently at a record high (Table 17B-1).
-International production of Atka mackerel has been on the decline because of reductions in Japanese, and Russian catch and production, which were particularly severe in 2015 and have continued.
-As a result, the U.S. supplied 58% of the global market of Atka mackerel in 2017 (Table 17B-2).
+In Asia it undergoes secondary processing into products like surimi, salted-and-split and other consumable product forms (Table 2).
+Industry reports that the domestic market is minimal and data indicate U.S. imports are approximately 0.1% of global production.

+The upward trend in first-wholesale and export prices through 2018 have been influenced by international factors.
+In particular, global supply of Atka mackerel was in decline because of substantial decreases in catch volume in Japan.
+In 2018 catch volumes in Japan began to increase, coupled with increasing supply from the U.S. in 2018, which may be putting downward pressure on prices that carried through into 2019.
+Despite the decrease, Atka mackerel prices remain high relative to pre-2017 levels.

+Global production dropped from an average of 226 thousand t between 2008-2012 to an average of 108 thousand t between 2015-2017 (Table 2).
+The reductions in international supply meant that the U.S. has captured a larger share of global production in recent years relative to the 2008-2012 average (Table 2).
+The global supply reductions put upward pressure on the price which is reflected in the higher price after 2011.
+Additionally, the opening of previously restricted areas off the Aleutians has given industry more access to larger fish which yield a higher price per pound in the market.
+The increased price of Atka mackerel in recent years has helped to increase first-wholesale value (Table 1).
+International production of Atka mackerel was on the decline because of reductions in Japanese, and Russian catch and production which were particularly severe in 2015.
+The U.S. supplied 55% of the global market of Atka mackerel in 2018 (Table 2).
 This resulted in increased demand for U.S. Atka mackerel in Japan where it is used to make surimi among other products.
-Because Atka mackerel is primarily exported to Japan, which constitutes roughly 70% of the export value, the U.S. exchange rate can influence first-wholesale prices, and the exchange rate has remained stable since 2016 (Table 17B-2).
+Because Atka is primarily exported to Japan, which constitutes roughly 70% of the export value, the U.S. exchange rate can influence first-wholesale prices, and the exchange rate has remained stable since 2016 (Table 2).